mialkin/docs/csharp/miscellaneous-classes.md

 By convention, the `IProgress<T>` parameter may be `null` if the caller doesn't need progress reports, so be sure to check for this in your `async` method.

-`IProgress<T>` is not exclusively for asynchronous code; both progress and cancellation can (and should) be used in long-running synchronous code as well.
+`IProgress<T>` is not exclusively for asynchronous code; both progress and cancellation should be used in long-running synchronous code as well.

 [↑ Have You Ever Signaled async/await Progress in These Three Ways?](https://www.youtube.com/watch?v=dhleFJPOQOs).